kaysond/trafficjam/README.md

 * **NETWORK** - The name of the Docker network this instance of TrafficJam should manage (multiple instances can be run for different networks)
 * **WHITELIST_FILTER** - A Docker `--filter` parameter that designates which containers should be permitted to openly access the network.
 See [Docker Docs - filtering](https://docs.docker.com/engine/reference/commandline/ps/#filtering)
 * **TZ** - Timezone (for logging)
+* **INSTANCE_ID** - A unique alphanumeric instance ID that is required to run multiple instances of trafficjam
 * **SWARM_DAEMON** - Setting this variable is required for swarm and activates a daemon that determines network load balancer IP addresses and properly configures the trafficjam service
 * **SWARM_IMAGE** - The image the trafficjam swarm daemon should deploy (defaults to `kaysond/trafficjam`).
 The best practice is to pin this to a particular image hash (e.g. `kaysond/trafficjam:v1.0.0@sha256:8d41599fa564e058f7eb396016e229402730841fa43994124a8fb3a14f1a9122`)
 * **POLL_INTERVAL** - How often TrafficJam checks Docker for changes